seahorn/seahorn.github.io/_posts/2018-12-12-seahorn-and-mcsema.1.md

 The purpose of the equivalence proofs is to establish that a DoubleHelix binary transform results in a variant that is functionally equivalent to the original when not under attack.
 We start with two different x86 binaries: the original code and a variant.

-The first step in the analysis is to convert both binaries to LLVM bitcode.
+The first step in our analysis is to convert both binaries to LLVM bitcode.
 We then merge the two LLVM bitcode files into a single file.
 The verification is done one function at a time.
 For every function in the original binary, we identify the corresponding function in the variant.
 Both of them are converted to two functions in the LLVM bitcode.
 We merge the bitcode for both functions and we perform an equivalence check for each function pair.
 We assume that both the original and variant start from identical global states and we prove that executing both functions leads them to identical states.
 This check is performed by SeaHorn using our bounded model checking (BMC) engine.
 In general, [BMC](http://www.cs.cmu.edu/~emc/papers/Books%20and%20Edited%20Volumes/Bounded%20Model%20Checking.pdf) searches for finite executions of a system that start from initial state and